 Car Jerking and Dragging: Solving the Mystery

 Does your car feel like it’s constantly jerking and dragging as you’re driving?
-If so, you’re not alone.
+If so, you’re not the only one.
 For many people, finding out why their car is acting this way can be a real mystery – but there are some potential causes that might lead to the jerking and dragging such as low transmission fluid, work spark plugs, dry or dirty air filter, malfunctioning components, dirty gas lines and a lot more.

 In this article, we’ll take a look at possible explanations of these causes and discuss how best you can solve this issue because if you leave it unchecked it can lead to more serious issues down the line.